vishal-ramani/UBI-helm-module-example/README.md

     │       └── values.yaml
 ```

-That will be the resulting folder structure for the `helloworld-with-ubi-helm module` on your local pc:
+That will be the resulting folder structure for the `terraform-gitops-ubi module` on your local pc:

 ```sh
 ├── LICENSE